k0kubun/rebuild/README.md

 $ rebuild -f k0kubun/dotfiles
 ```

-If you manage your development environment, you can use this gem to synchronize multiple environments.
+If you manage your development environment on GitHub repository,
+you can use this gem to synchronize multiple environments.

 ## Options